 There are three types of CPT codes: Category 1, Category 2 and Category 3.
-The current version of the CPT codes is known as CPT 2014.
 CPT is a registered trademark of the American Medical Association.

 Category 1: Procedures and contemporary medical practices

 Category 1 covers procedures and contemporary medical practices that are widely performed.
-Category 1 is the sections coders usually identify with when talking about CPT and are five-digit numeric codes that identify a procedure or service that is approved by FDA, performed by healthcare professionals nationwide, and is proven and documented.
+Category 1 is the section coders usually identify with when talking about CPT and are five-digit numeric codes that identify a procedure or service that is approved by the Food and Drug Administration (FDA), performed by healthcare professionals nationwide, and is proven and documented.

 Category 1 codes are broken down into six sections:

 Category 2: Clinical Laboratory Services

 The Category 2 CPT medical code set consists of the supplementary tracking codes that are used for performance measures and are intended to help collect information about the quality of care delivered.
 The use of this medical code set is optional and is not a substitute for Category 1 codes.